pmean/build-website/text/08/MovingContent-08.md

 output: html_document
 ---
 > I may be setting up a private website to complement the material on
-> this website that Children\'s Mercy Hospital has been so grateful to
+> this website that Children's Mercy Hospital has been so grateful to
 > provide for me.
 This would include content that is inappropriate for a
 > hospital site (such as personal news and updates), but I might move
 > some of the other material to that site as well.